, gelareh.vahabzadeh@gmail.com

-The results of this study showed that quercetin can decrease the percentage of cell viability compared to the control group.
+Results: The results of this study showed that quercetin can decrease the percentage of cell viability of Saos2 cells compared to the control group.
 The best effective dose is 120 μM.
-Also, the data showed that quercetin in all concentrations was able to reduce the production of nitric oxide (NO) levels in Saos2 cells and the best effective concentration is 120 μM.
+Also, the data showed that quercetin in all concentrations was able to reduce the production of NO levels in Saos2 cells and the best effective concentration is 120 μM.

-In this study, it was found that quercetin was able to reduce the viability of Saos2 cells, and part of its effects could be mediated partially by a decrease in NO production.
+Conclusion: In this study, it was found that quercetin was able to reduce the viability of Saos2 cells, and part of its effects could be mediated partially by a decrease in NO production.
+However, further studies are needed on this natural compound.

 Type of Study: